 Put all the details of your project in an e-mail and send them to the freelancer of your choice.
 Remember to add as many details as possible, as well as the services you are expecting to receive for your fee.
 State these clearly from the beginning and enjoy a great working experience with the freelance photographer you find here, at Freelance Forum.

-- Click here to find Freelance PR Consultants
+- Click here to find Freelance Marketing Consultants